 Honor for such disparate actions?

 There is nothing more potent to move a person to action than a risk to their Honor.
 The Soul’s fear that Honor might be lost clinches tightly the fist of the heart.
 Holding fast and shoring the core where Honor resides.
 For the Soul, Honor is the treasure of greatest worth.
 For through Honor are all the Soul’s actions made purposeful, free, and true.
 Without Honor the Soul loses vitality, will, force, and foundation.
-Without its Honor, the Soul loses its authority to declare ones personal sovereignty, and proclaim the strength of ones volition.
+Without its Honor, the Soul loses its authority to declare personal sovereignty, and proclaim the strength of one's volition.

 When that Honor is at risk, the Soul calls out to the mind, bone, muscle, and sinews to make haste or all is lost.
 The tangible body responds with vigor, but only in response to the urgency suffered, not really knowing the reason.
 The Soul can only convey to the mind importance, but not direction.
-The mind searches for the cause of his discomfort.
-The mind searches for meaning to his distress.
-And when the mind thinks it found the cause of his agony, the person then acts.
+The mind searches for the cause of its discomfort.
+The mind searches for meaning to its distress.
+And when the mind thinks it found the cause of its agony, the person then acts.
 They act in a manner commensurate with the level of urgency the Soul roars.